 We all tend to brush questions like these off, as if "well, duh, because they're better" is a sufficient answer.
 That's actually a non-answer and we'll have none of that here!

 So let's get to the bottom of why some guitars are so expensive...

 What is the deal with some guitars being so much more expensive than others?
+Why are guitars so expensive in general?
 When I look at the features and general technical specifications they all seem to be the same for the most part.

 I'm not talking about handmade or vintage guitars, only the run-of-the-mill electric guitars.
 How can there be such huge price variances and are the costlier ones worth it?

 Brandon, thanks for reaching out.
 You narrowed the discussion down nicely for us to just electric guitars, which gets us away from the custom woodworking done by hand by professional luthiers on acoustic guitars.
 Some of the reasons that apply to acoustic guitars still applies to electrics though.